Take a look at the exhibitions that took place in Central Saint Martins' Window Galleries throughout 2020.

 9 December 2019 – 10 January 2020

-With a particular focus on the historical relationship between Central Saint Martins and the Bauhaus, this Windows exhibition documents the projects that unfolded at the College over 2020.
+With a particular focus on the historical relationship between Central Saint Martins and the Bauhaus, this Windows exhibition documented the projects that unfolded at the College over 2020.
 Showcasing archive material from the Central Saint Martins Museum and Study Collection which illuminates the working relationship between founding head of the Central School of Arts and Crafts William Richard Lethaby and Hermann Muthesius – a German architect who was a major influence on the beginnings of the Bauhaus.

 Massimo Cappella Studio and Extra&Ordinary Design

 26 November 2019 – 10 January 2020

 Extra&ordinary Design is a London-based design studio, founded by Central Saint Martins graduates Hyunhee Hwang and Massimo Cappell, that focuses on domestic and commercial spaces.
 Producing decorative objects which transform our ordinary environments into the extraordinary.
 All objects are designed and made in the studio in North London.

 Ideas, Chaos and Process